Cressi Leonardo vs. Giotto

 Comparing the Cressi Leonardo and the Giotto

 Cressi designed two dive computers themselves.
 The Leonardo and the Giotto.
-While the Leonardo squarely targets the entry-level market, the Giotto targets pretty much any experience level in the recreational diving market.
+While the Leonardo targets the entry-level market, the Giotto targets pretty much any experience level in the recreational diving market.

 The immediate difference you will see is that the Giotto has three navigation buttons vs. one on the Leonardo.
 This has advantages and disadvantages.
-It does make for a quicker and easier navigation through the menus as you can go back and forth with two of the buttons.
+It makes for a quicker and easier navigation through the menus as you can go back and forth with two of the buttons.
 The single-button navigation on the Leonardo forces you to step through each menu choice to get to the one you want to go.

 However, having a single button also has a nice advantage.
 You won’t press the wrong button by accident.
-That is specifically true if you’re diving with thicker gloves.
+That is true if you’re diving with thicker gloves.
 Having three buttons can make it a little hard to press the right one in that case.
 Assuming though that the Giotto is used by a more experienced diver also means that one would expect that the diver is calm enough to take the time to press the correct one.

 Nitrox Handling and Sophisticated Functions

-The Leonardo provides the basic functionality that you’d expect from an entry-level scuba computer.
+The Leonardo provides the basic functionality you’d expect from an entry-level scuba computer.
 It allows to use one gas mix up to a 50% oxygen level.
 Being designed for a beginner, it does not provide the capability to switch from air to Nitrox during a dive.

 The Giotto can handle two Nitrox mixes up to 99% oxygen.
 To support more experienced and technical divers, you can switch between gases during a dive.
 It is also equipped with handling a Nitrox dive after a dive with air even if you’re desaturating.

-A feature that makes both models attractive for rental shops is that they can be completely reset after a dive.
+A feature that makes both models attractive for rental shops is that they can be reset after a dive.
 Many other dive computers don’t have this capability and at that moment they take data from previous dives into consideration when they calculate dive limits for the current dive.
 Both the Cressi Leonardo and the Cressi Giotto can be completely reset so they calculate the current dive without considering a previous dive.

-If you’re a beginner and you know you will stick with the sport then you might be better off investing the additional money into the Giotto.
+If you’re a beginner and you know you will stick with the sport, then you might be better off investing the additional money into the Giotto.
 The additional functions allow it to grow with your experience.

-If you think that you’ll be able to reach that number in a year or two then opt for the Giotto.
+If you think you’ll be able to reach that number in a year or two then opt for the Giotto.
 It offers what you need for the next years to come.
 There’s a good chance that there won’t be any significant technology changes by the time you reach the need to take advantage of the more sophisticated functions.